Skip to Content

 Pepper plant in the garden.

 From seedling to full-grown plants, peppers need strong light to grow best.
-If you don’t provide grow lights indoors, plants can become tall and leggy instead of low and strong.
+If you don’t use grow lights on indoor seedlings, plants can become tall and leggy instead of low and strong.
 The same is true for outdoor plants.

 In short, peppers should be planted in a location that receives 6-12 hours of direct sunlight daily.
-Prioritize morning sun over afternoon light to avoid the most intense time of day for direct sunlight.
+Prioritize morning sun over afternoon to avoid the most intense time of day for direct exposure.

 Pepper garden 2020